 Routine histology methods for formalin fixation, vacuum infiltration, and paraffin embedding are used by the shared Tissue Management Resource.
 Frozen or FFPE tissue sections are typically cut at 4 micron and can be stained with hematoxylin and eosin.
 Tissue processing and staining are fully automated.
 A Histology Request Form must be submitted before any work can be performed.
 Complete the form and deliver it to the histologist with investigator-provided tissue samples.
 If the investigator is requesting the use of the Tissue Management’s specimens, a Tissue Specimen Request Form and Histology Request Form should be completed and emailed to the Resource manager.
 All specimen requests must be approved by the resource director and tissue-specific committees.

 The tissue bank has pre-existing tissue arrays for a variety of invasive cancers.
-Each array is annotated with clinical information including tumor histology, stage, disease free and overall survival.
-The resource also can assembled custom tissue arrays for investigators.
+Each array is annotated with clinical information including tumor histology, grade, stage, and overall survival.
 Please contact the resource director to obtain more information.

 Quantitative Analysis of in situ Biomarkers